benedikt-schesch/AST-Merging-Evaluation/src/python/README.md

 - `diff3_analysis.py`: This script analyzes merge conflicts for two merge tools on a given conflict.

-The tool that failed to merge should come first as an argument.
+- It is different than the src/python/replay_merge, as it performs a 3 way diff between the base, conflicting branches, and the programmer merge.

+- Outputs the differences between a pair of merge algorithms in a .txt file.